The Path To A Successful Internship, For The Next Generation of Counselors!

 Those that are in it for the money.

-If your plans include finding a mentor that will let you skate by on minimums then you'll need to stop right now and look elsewhere, because I belong firmly in that first group, as does anyone I might recommend to you.
+If your plans include finding the cheapest possible mentor (supervisor) that will let you skate by on minimums then you'll need to stop right now and look elsewhere, because I belong firmly in that first group, as does anyone I might recommend to you.

 Finding Supervisors To Interview

 You need to understand that these are two-way interviews.
 You're looking to see if they would make a good mentor for you on both professional and personal levels, and they're looking for "the consummate student".
-More on that in a moment.
+So let's set up some expectations for both parties.
+For example, if we choose to work together, here is some of what you would learn with me:

 What It Means To Be A Counselor